leandrocp/mdex/STREAMING_API.md

 - tilde fences and longer backtick fences use parser rules
 - partial emphasis, links, tables, math, HTML, and fences render as valid open chunks
-- a later link or footnote definition can keep several blocks under one id
+- a later link or footnote definition re-emits every earlier id whose AST changed
-- a blank line at the current end of input does not always make a block stable
+- a blank line at the current end of input does not always create a new id

 The implementation uses CommonMark source positions for block boundaries.
 It does not use regular expressions to parse blank lines, fences, or references.